 Dogs have long been considered man’s best friend, but some generations took that to heart a bit more than others.
 When it comes to pet ownership, baby boomers make up 37% of all dog owners.
 Although that is not the majority, it is a sizable chunk of all dog owners.
 Where previous generations could take … Continue reading A Dog is a Baby Boomer’s Best Friend

-(This is a guest post from Silvernest, a complete home-sharing solution in the U.S. that pairs homeowners with roommates.
-The author Barbara Waxman blogs for Thrive Global, Forbes, Sixty & Me, Next Avenue) I’m a huge believer in the power of gratitude.
+I am excited to share a guest post by Barbara Waxman.
+Barbara is a Life Stage Coach and author of two books on ageing.
+She writes for Silvernest, Forbes, Thrive Global, Sixty & Me, Next Avenue.
+By Barbara Waxman I am a huge believer in the power of gratitude.
 I’ve worked with cancer survivors whose … Continue reading Give up perfection and try gratitude

-(This guest post by educator Cori Read is part of an editorial collaboration with Silvernest, a complete home-sharing solution in the USA that pairs homeowners with roommates.
-This is NOT a sponsored post.
-Editor) With all the stressors life has to offer, it’s easy to feel overwhelmed and anxious.
-Unfortunately, it’s a more common problem than … Continue reading Living with anxiety?
+Guest writer Cori Read from Silvernest is a lifelong educator, international speaker, certified Infinite Possibilities Trainer, and developer of programmes like "Transcend Anxiety".
+With all the stressors life has to offer, it’s easy to feel overwhelmed and anxious.
+Unfortunately, it’s a more common problem than not.
+However, with a little focus and patience, lasting change is achievable. … Continue reading Living with anxiety?

-I got a phone call from an ex yesterday.
+I got a phone call from an ex-boyfriend yesterday.
 He happened to be in my side of town (after three years, quite surprisingly).
 He told me he got married in a rush (two years ago) to his next-door neighbour.
-I congratulated him and asked him which of our common friends he was still in touch … Continue reading My exes are now all married.
-Am I supposed to feel something?
+I congratulated him and asked him which of our common friends he was still in touch … Continue reading All my ex-boyfriends got married after dating me.
+Is that bad?

-(This guest post is part of a spankin' new editorial collab with MXstore, Australia's largest online retailer for Motocross.
-For the ignoramuses, Motocross is a form of off-road motorcycle racing held on enclosed off-road circuits.
+Motocross is a form of off-road motorcycle racing held on enclosed off-road circuits.
 This extreme sport is grimy, it's edgy and gets the biker's adrenaline pumping.
-For a feel, check out this video: … Continue reading 5 Safety Guidelines for Motocross Bikers (guest post)
+For a feel, check out this video: https://youtu.be/LjT3fzGK1oc Safety is everyone’s concern, whether you’re a motocross racer or a spectator.
+Accidents happen, but you can prevent them in some … Continue reading 5 Safety Guidelines for Motocross Bikers (guest post)